← Back to Guides

 It was real in context.
 It no longer interacts with current conditions.

-Avoiding all known triggers prevents all attacks.
+Avoiding all known triggers prevents all attacks

-Inconsistent triggers mean tracking is pointless.
+Inconsistent triggers mean tracking is pointless

 Tracking remains useful.
 It requires looking at system-level patterns, not isolated inputs.

-When this question matters more
+Why this matters

 If this feels frustrating, that's normal.
 Most people with migraines aren't missing discipline or willpower - they're dealing with overlapping systems that shift over time and don't show up on standard tests.